-Find info on the ALICE study of financial hardship, the Homeless Count, and Adverse Community Environments below.
+Find info on the ALICE study of financial hardship, the Homeless Count, and the Pair of ACEs below.

 You can learn more about ALICE, county by county and household by household, in the latest ALICE Report, which we commissioned with other United Ways in the Pacific Northwest.
 “ALICE” stands for “Asset Limited, Income Constrained, Employed.”